slowestmonkey/podcut/README.md

 ## Competitors:

-- [Snipd](https://www.snipd.com/) - Unfortunately covers 90% percent of current idea (except the categorizing functionality, e.g. listening to the "Wealth" category cuts)
+- [Snipd](https://www.snipd.com/) - Covers some parts of this idea (not the categorizing functionality, e.g. listening to the "Wealth" category cuts)

 ## Plan